๐Ÿ‘๏ธPerception

 Retinex Theory

-• Explains the dress illusion—whether you saw blue/black or white/gold depended on your brain's assumptions about lighting
+• This explains phenomena like "the dress" illusion: whether you saw blue/black or white/gold depended on your brain's assumptions about the lighting in the scene, which changed the relative reflectance calculations.

-• Brain compensates for light source—it essentially "subtracts" the color of ambient lighting from what you see
+• Your brain compensates for the light source by effectively "subtracting" the color cast of ambient lighting from what you see.

-Compare: Retinex Theory vs. Color Constancy Theory—both involve cortical processing and context, but retinex explains the mechanism (comparing surfaces) while color constancy describes the result (stable perception).
-They're essentially two ways of describing the same phenomenon.
+Compare: Retinex Theory vs. Color Constancy: both involve cortical processing and context, but retinex explains the mechanism (comparing surfaces across the scene) while color constancy describes the result (stable perception despite changing illumination).
+They're essentially two sides of the same phenomenon.

 Organizational and Applied Models

-These frameworks describe how color processing is structured or how to predict color appearance in practical applications.
+These frameworks describe how color processing is structured and how to predict color appearance in practical applications.
 They bridge basic science and real-world color technology.

 Zone Theory